-The Sensaphone 1800 will dial up to eight 48-digit phone numbers to report alarm conditions.
+The Sensaphone 1400 will dial up to eight 48-digit phone numbers to report alarm conditions.
 These are the numbers that will be called during an alarm dial-out.
-The unit can deliver an alarm message via voice telephone call, numeric page, or alphanumeric page.
-Most wireless phones can also receive the alarm message as text when programmed using the alphanumeric page format.
+The unit can deliver an alarm message via voice telephone call or numeric page.
 The telephone numbers are dialed sequentially 1 through 8.
 Therefore, program the first number you want called as Phone #1, the second one as Phone #2, and so on.
 A pause, pound or asterisk can be added to the phone number to access different phone and beeper systems (see special dialing options).
-Once the alarm is acknowledged, all dialout stops.
+Once the alarm is acknowledged, all dial-out stops.